-EMMIE OF INDIANAPOLIS by Kay Castaneda “Too many YA authors feel the need to show their adult self in the narrative, where as Castaneda successfully avoids that pit fall.
-“Emmie of Indianapolis” reads as if Emmie is speaking directly to us, simply, succinctly, sometimes without understanding, and other times with deep understanding; but more often than not a sense of wonder.
-From time to time Emmie does use words from the adult world, and Castaneda’s prose choices makes it clear that Emmie uses them with a child’s appreciation – as borrowed words, rather than as her own.”
-Amazon review 5 Stars
+EMMIE OF INDIANAPOLIS by Kay Castaneda "Too many YA authors feel the need to show their adult self in the narrative, where as Castaneda successfully avoids that pit fall.
+“Emmie of Indianapolis” reads as if Emmie is speaking directly to us, simply, succinctly, sometimes without understanding, and other times with deep understanding; but more… Continue reading Emmie speaks with a sense of wonder

 Death Among Us: An Anthology of Murder Mystery Short Stories

 REVIEWS ARE IN!
 5 Stars *****Mystery and suspense at its finest!
 First, I have to talk about that cover-eerie, cold, deadly, it’s exactly perfect for this genre.
 Ten outstanding authors have contributed three short stories to this anthology creating a wide assortment of murder mysteries to chill your blood.
 5 Stars *****GREAT book!!
-This is a GREAT collection of stories!!
-Each story is intriguing and suspenseful!!
-There are bios and accreditation for each Author.
-I will be looking for more books of each Author.
-GREAT book to read at one sitting or to savour by reading over a few sittings.
-5 Stars ***** Amazing!
-A good anthology of murder mysteries.…
+This is… Continue reading Death Among Us: An Anthology of Murder Mystery Short Stories

 More Than A Headache, It’s Migraine!